cmaksymenko/avalanchecms/scripts/local/README.md

-# Avalanche CMS Local Development Environment Scripts
+# Avalanche CMS Local Stack Scripts

 This collection of scripts is designed to streamline the setup, management, and maintenance of the Avalanche CMS local development environment using Docker.
 Each script serves a specific role in the lifecycle of the development environment, from initialization to cleanup.